-I enjoyed it, as you can see from this article I wrote about a candlelit night I will never forget, a more emotion version.
+I enjoyed it, as you can see from this article I wrote about a candlelit night I will never forget, a more emotional version.

 What to expect at Petra, Jordan By Night

-TIP: Bring a flashlight so you can see where you are walking on the uneven ground.
+TIP: Bring a flashlight so you can see where you are walking on uneven ground.